sumcash-project/sumcash/CONTRIBUTING.md

-If you're looking for somewhere to start contributing, check out the [good first issue](https://github.com/bitcoin/bitcoin/issues?q=is%3Aopen+is%3Aissue+label%3A%22good+first+issue%22) list or participate in a weekly [Bitcoin Core PR Review Club](https://bitcoincore.reviews/) meeting.
+If you're looking for somewhere to start contributing, check out the [good first issue](https://github.com/bitcoin/bitcoin/issues?q=is%3Aopen+is%3Aissue+label%3A%22good+first+issue%22) list or participate in a weekly [Sumcash Core PR Review Club](https://bitcoincore.reviews/) meeting.

 Communication Channels
 ----------------------